jsencinas/dev/README.md

     ```
     cat ~/.ssh/id_ed25519.pub
     ```
-3. Now on github, go to settings/SSH and GPG keys, click on "New SSH key" and paste your copied key.
+3. Now on github, go to "settings/SSH and GPG keys", click on "New SSH key" and paste your copied key.

 ## nvim
 **Manual installation**